 Contract liabilities are recorded when cash payments are received in advance of the Company's performance, or in the case of the Company's NGACO, the excess of AIPBP capitation received and the actual claims paid or incurred.
-As of December 31, 2020, the Company's contract liability balance was \$13.0 million, of which \$12.6 million was related to the Company's NGACO.
-Contract liability was \$8.9 million as of December 31, 2019, of which \$8.5 million was related to NGACO.
-Contract liability is presented within the "Accounts payable and accrued expenses" line item of the accompanying consolidated balance sheets.
-Approximately \$0.4 million of the Company's contracted liability accrued in 2019 has been recognized as revenue during the year ended December 31, 2020 and \$8.5 million of contract liability from 2019 was repaid to CMS for AIPBP capitation received and not earned.
+As of December 31, 2021, the Company's contract liability balance was \$16.8 million, of which \$16.3 million was related to the Company's NGACO.
+Contract liability was \$13.0 million as of December 31, 2020, of which \$12.6 million was related to NGACO.
+Contract liability is presented within the accounts payable and accrued expenses in the accompanying consolidated balance sheets.
+Approximately \$0.4 million of the Company's contracted liability accrued in 2020 has been recognized as revenue during the year ended December 31, 2021.